 All three types of cones respond to a wide range of wavelengths, but one type is the most sensitive to long wavelengths (the red end of the spectrum), one to medium wavelengths, and one to short wavelengths (the blue end of the spectrum).
 With just these three types of cones, we are able to perceive more than a million different colors.

-When a red light, a blue light, and a green light are all shining on the screen, the screen looks white because these three colored lights stimulate all three color receptors on your retinas approximately equally, giving us the sensation of white.
+When a red light, a blue light, and a green light are all shining on the screen, the screen looks white because these three colored lights stimulate all three types of cones in your eyes approximately equally, creating the sensation of white.
 Red, green, and blue are therefore called additive primaries of light.

-With these three lights you can make shadows of seven different colors: blue, red, green, black, cyan, magenta, and yellow—by blocking different combinations of lights (click to enlarge diagram below).
-When you block two of the three lights, you get a shadow of the third color: Block the red and green lights, for example, and you get a blue shadow.
-If you block only one of the three lights, you get a shadow whose color is a mixture of the two other colors.
-If the blue and green light mix to create cyan; block the green light and the red and blue light make magenta; block the blue light and red and green make yellow.
+With these three lights you can make shadows of seven different colors—blue, red, green, black, cyan, magenta, and yellow—by blocking different combinations of lights (click to enlarge diagram below).
+When you block two lights, you see a shadow of the third color—for example, block the red and green lights and you get a blue shadow.
+If you block only one of the lights, you get a shadow whose color is a mixture of the other two.
+Block the red light and the blue and green light mix to create cyan; block the green light and the red and blue light make magenta; block the blue light and red and green make yellow.
 If you block all three lights, you get a black shadow.

 It may seem strange that a red light and a green light mix to make yellow light on a white screen.
-It just so happens that a particular mixture of red and green light stimulates the red and green receptors on the retina of your eye.
-Those same receptors are also stimulated by yellow light --- that is, by light from the yellow portion of the rainbow—so your eye can't tell the difference.
-Whether a mixture of red and green light, or by yellow light alone—whenever the cones in your eye are stimulated in just these proportions, you'll see the color yellow.
+It just so happens that a particular mixture of red and green light stimulates the cones in your eyes exactly as much as they’re stimulated by yellow light—that is, by light from the yellow portion of the rainbow—so your eye can't tell the difference.
+Whether a mixture of red and green light or yellow light alone—whenever the cones in your eye are stimulated in just these proportions, you'll see the color yellow.